aksharpatel47/aksharpatel47.github.io/_posts/2016-02-13-beginning-bloggin-journey.md

 ---

 I always wanted to blog.
-Had started a couple of times in the past, but abandoned the blogs as I didn't think it would be worth the time to maintain them.
+Had started a couple of times in the past, but abandoned the blogs as I didn't think it would be worth the time to write and maintain them.
 What changed now, you ask?
 Me.

 Well, over the last couple of years, I have learnt that it is very important to invest in yourself to advance in the crazy fast paced and ever-changing field of software development.
 I started with a couple of